saemideluxe/semicongine/README.md

 ## Hello world example

-Attention, this project is not optimized for "hello world"-scenarios, so you have quite a few lines to get something to display:
+Attention, this project is not optimized for "hello world"-scenarios, so you have to write quite a few lines to get something to display:

 ```nim